PostHog/posthog.com/contents/handbook/people/compensation.md

 SF Benchmark x Cost of Living x Experience Factor

 NB.
-We apply a _floor_ to the Cost Of Living of 0.625.
+We apply a _floor_ to the Cost of Living of 0.625.

 As a general philosophy, we aim to pay at least in the top 25% of market for any given role.
 That objective coupled with an all-remote team and open source approach makes us able to hire many of the best people in the world.
 We think the fastest possible shipping comes from a leaner, stronger team, and our pay structure allows us to do that.